-Fig. 9 shows an example of a code segment that was used in our <draw> element.
-This code segment is responsible for the creation of the icons for the patient, the uPAIN system and the black ball that represents the messages between actors.
-To animate the ball, we used the <animate> element, that means that parameters x and y will be animated by the behaviours $xf_patient_to_system$ and $yf_patient_to_system$, respectively.
+Figure 11 shows an example of a code segment that was used in our $\langle draw \rangle$ element.
+This code segment is responsible for the creation of the icons for the uPAIN system cloud (the first $\langle primitive \rangle$ element, inside the first translate type $\langle transform \rangle$ element), the patient (the second $\langle primitive \rangle$ element, inside the second translate type $\langle transform \rangle$ element, which, in turn, is inside an $\langle input \rangle$ element, because the patient icon works as a button) and the black ball (the third $\langle primitive \rangle$ element) that represents the messages between actors.
+To animate the ball, we used the $\langle animate \rangle$ element, which means that parameters x and y will be animated by the behaviours $xf_patient_to_system$ and $yf_patient_to_system$, respectively.

-Fig. 10 shows the behaviours, the commands and the events that are responsible for moving the ball from the patient to the uPAIN system.
-When the simulator invokes the command f_patient_t_system_cmd, the behaviours corresponding to the movement of the ball and the displaying of its textual info are started.
+Figure 12 shows the behaviours, the commands and the events that are responsible for moving the ball from the patient icon to the uPAIN system icon.
+When the simulator invokes the command f_patient_t_system_cmd, the <reset> and <start> elements execute the behaviours corresponding to the movement of the ball and the displaying of its textual info.
 When the execution of a behaviour ends, the animation will trigger the associated event, and this will start other behaviours, like xball_out (to hide the ball), fadeout_info (to hide the textual info), or hide_patientpda_icon (to hide the patient PDA icon).
-At the end, the event will be announced, which is crucial, because it allows the CPN simulator to capture it.
+At the end, the <annouce> element announces the event.
+This last action is crucial, because it allows the CPN simulator to capture the event.

-Communication between SceneBeans objects in the animation and the CPN model can be done in two ways: (1) asynchronously, here the CPN model simply invokes a command on a SceneBeans object and proceeds simulating, not caring for the moment when the animation behaviour that was executed terminates; (2) synchronously, here the CPN model, again, invokes a command on a SceneBeans object, but, instead of just proceeding, the CPN model waits for a particular event to arrive (e.g. the event "ball moved from patient to system").
-This event would be broadcasted by the animation command that was executed when it terminates to let the CPN model know that this animation has completed.
-Synchronous interactions with SceneBeans objects must be carefully analyzed; otherwise, animations that should be executed in sequence will be executed concurrently.
+Communication between SceneBeans objects in the animation and the CP-net model can be done in two ways: (1) asynchronously, here the CP-net model simply invokes a command on a SceneBeans object and proceeds simulating, not caring for the moment when the animation behaviour that was executed terminates; (2) synchronously, here the CP-net model, again, invokes a command on a SceneBeans object, but, instead of just proceeding, the CP-net model waits for a particular event to arrive (e.g., the event "ball moved from patient to system").
+This event would be broadcasted by the animation command that was executed when it terminates, to let the CP-net model know that this animation has completed.
+Synchronous interactions with SceneBeans objects must be carefully analysed; otherwise, animations that should be executed in sequence will be executed concurrently.
 It is necessary to determine which animation behaviours are to be completed before any other can proceed (synchronous) and those which can occur in any order (asynchronous).
-Invocations on SceneBeans objects are asynchronous in the sense that, per default, they do not broadcast any event; this has to be specified in the SceneBeans XML specification.
+Invocations on SceneBeans objects are asynchronous in the <draw>